Barcelona ace Dembele facing 10 weeks out with thigh injury | Goal.com

 Barcelona ace Dembele facing 10 weeks out with thigh injury

-Barcelona forward Ousmane Dembele is likely to be out for up to 10 weeks with a thigh injury, the club have confirmed.
+Barcelona forward Ousmane Dembele is set to miss up to 10 weeks with a thigh injury, the club have confirmed.

 Barca announced on Friday that Dembele has damaged the biceps femoris of his right thigh and is expected to be out of action until February.